tony-aw/tinycodet/README.md

   combines the attaching advantage of “collective usage”, whilst keeping most advantages of not attaching a package.
 - Allow **exposing infix operators** to the **current environment**.
-  This gains the advantage of “less typing” whilst simultaneously avoiding the disadvantage of “global assignment”.
+  This gains the advantage of “less typing”, whilst simultaneously avoiding the disadvantage of “global assignment”.

 Moreover, `tinyoperators` extends this functionality to also work on